rensandao/CarND-Term1-P5-Vehicle_detection-Wei/README.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
-`color space`
-`hog_channel`
-Hog detector
+I tried various combinations of parameters in color spaces and HOG paramenters for extracting features and SVM classifier.
+YUV and YCrCb showed good effect, with a little variation.
+Considering the accuracy and real effect, I finally chose `YCrCb` color space.
+And orientation = 9, pix_per_cell = 8 and cell_per_block = (2,2).

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using HOG and color features.
-The code can be found in the section under the title “Train a classifier”.
-The parameters were 9 orientations 8 pixels per cell and 2 cells per block.
-Feature vector length became 6108.
-And the test accuracy of SVC came to 99.3%.
+The code can be found in second step-"Classifier Traning".
+The parameters used `9 orientations 8 pixels per cell and 2 cells per block`.
+Feature vector length became `6108`.
+And the test accuracy of SVC came to `98.73%`.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-In the section titled ‘Find cars in pictures ....’ , I defined a function `find_cars`, searching in a part of image in account of irrelative place such as sky and trees above the image.
+In the section titled ‘Find cars in images’ in third step , I defined a function `find_cars`, searching in a part of image in account of irrelative place such as sky and trees above the image.
 The searching district was decided by setting `ystart` and `ystop`.
 This can greatly reduce the amount of calculation and improve the accuray of detection.

 considering the varying far distance to other cars, the further a car,the smaller the window.
-I set three kinds of size to search a car.
-Here are three examples under size of 1.0, 1.5 and 2.0 in digital.
+I set three kind size of scales to search a car.
+Here are three examples under size of 1.0, 1.5, 2.0 in digital.

-![alt text][image3]
+![alt text][image5]

-![alt text][image3]
+![alt text][image6]

-![alt text][image3]
+![alt text][image7]

 Instead of using overlap, windows slided in term of cells per step, which is set as 2.
+Here is an example for testing `find_cars`:

-![alt text][image3]
+![alt text][image9]

-Heat map

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

-![alt text][image4]
+![alt text][image8]
 ---

 ### Video Implementation